vipinsahu2003/Basic-python-code/README.md

     python write_append_file.py
     ```

+## Module 6: Data Structures and Strings

+- **Student Marks Lookup:**
+  Implements a dictionary where student names are keys and their marks are values.
+The user can input a student's name to retrieve marks, with proper handling for missing entries.

+- **List Slicing Demonstration:**
+  Creates a list of numbers from 1 to 10, extracts the first five elements, reverses them, and displays both the extracted and reversed lists.

+### How to Run These Programs

+1. Make sure Python is installed.
+2. Open terminal/command prompt and go to the project folder.
+3. Run the scripts using:
+    ```
+    python student_marks_dictionary.py
+    python list_slicing_demo.py
+    ```

 ---

 **Note:**
-These scripts are designed for interactive, beginner-friendly learning of fundamental Python programming concepts.
+These scripts are designed for interactive, beginner-friendly learning of essential Python programming concepts.